Mordred: Parents and siblings

+Spouses and offspring

-In the Historia and certain other texts, such as the Alliterative Morte Arthure reimagination of the Historia where Mordred is portrayed sympathetically, Mordred marries Guinevere (usually his aunt) consensually after he takes over the throne.
-However, in later writings like the Lancelot-Grail cycle and Le Morte d'Arthur, Guinevere (now the wife of Mordred's real father) is not treated as a traitor and instead flees Mordred's proposal and hides in the Tower of London.
+In Geoffrey's Historia and certain other texts (such as the Alliterative Morte Arthure reimagination of the Historia, where he is portrayed sympathetically), Mordred marries his aunt Guinevere consensually after taking over the throne.
+However, in later writings like the Vulgate Cycle (Lancelot-Grail) and Le Morte d'Arthur, Guinevere (now the wife of Mordred's real father) is not treated as a traitor and instead flees Mordred's proposal and hides in the Tower of London.
 Willing adultery is still tied to her role in these later romances, but Mordred has been replaced as her lover by Lancelot.
-Related to this motif, the Galician-Portugaese Post-Vulgate Demanda makes Mordred hate Lancelot due to Mordred's own love for Guinevere.
+Related to this motif, a version of the Galician-Portuguese Post-Vulgate Demanda makes Mordred hate Lancelot due to his own, unrequited love for Guinevere.

 The 18th-century Welsh antiquarian Lewis Morris, based on statements made by Boece, suggested that Medrawd had a wife named Cwyllog, daughter of Caw.
-Another late Welsh tradition was that Medrawd's wife was Gwenhwy(f)ach, sister of Guinevere.
+Another late Welsh tradition tells of Medrawd's marriage with Guinevere's sister, Gwenhwy(f)ach.